Many of us grew up in homes that did not support or acknowledge our child emotions. We were shamed, mocked worse told to shut up or else…

 So now instead of just coping with just feeling angry we also feel afraid or guilty for being angry.

-It’s no surprise that now even as adults we kind feel conflicted about our emotions.
+It’s no surprise that now even as adults we kind of feel conflicted about our emotions.
 This deflection from our primary emotions hinders our recovery from our past, leading to inauthentic lives.

-The concept of ‘meta-emotion’ was first introduced by psychologist John Gottman within family therapy research.
+The concept of ‘meta-emotion’ was first introduced by psychologist John Gottman in family therapy research.
 Meta-emotion refers to the idea that whenever we have a certain emotion, it may also elicit subsequent emotions regarding how we experienced the primary emotion.

 Meta-emotions can be classified into four types: negative-negative (e.g., feeling embarrassed about feeling sad), negative-positive (e.g., feeling guilty about feeling happy), positive-positive (e.g., feeling hopeful about feeling relieved), and positive-negative (e.g., feeling pleased about feeling angry).

 Those who experienced abusive/neglectful childhood environments, commonly experience negative-negative meta-emotions.
 People who have more frequent negative-negative meta-emotions also experience greater feelings of depression